vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_in_detail.md

 __Entity__ is an ID.
 You can think of it as a super lightweight __GameObject__ that does not even have a name by default.

-You can add and remove __Components__ from Entities at runtime.
+You can add and remove components from Entities at runtime.
 Entity ID's are stable.
-In fact they are the only stable way to store a reference to another Component or Entity.
+In fact they are the only stable way to store a reference to another component or Entity.

 ## IComponentData

-Traditional Unity components (including __MonoBehaviour__) are [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) classes which contain data and methods for behavior. __IComponentData__ is a pure ECS-style Component, meaning that it defines no behavior, only data.
+Traditional Unity components (including __MonoBehaviour__) are [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) classes which contain data and methods for behavior. __IComponentData__ is a pure ECS-style component, meaning that it defines no behavior, only data.
 IComponentDatas are structs rather than classes, meaning that they are copied [by value instead of by reference](https://stackoverflow.com/questions/373419/whats-the-difference-between-passing-by-reference-vs-passing-by-value?answertab=votes#tab-top) by default.
 You will usually need to use the following pattern to modify data:

 ```C#
 var transform = group.transform[index]; // Read